-In “The Naked Now,” Deanna runs into Will’s arms, practically begging to, “be alone with… [his] mind”.
-Will, aware she’s not acting herself, scoops her up and takes her to sickbay instead.
+In “The Naked Now,” Deanna runs into Will’s arms, practically begging to, “be alone with… [his] mind.”
+Will, aware she’s not acting herself, scoops her up and takes her to Sickbay instead.
 And when she comes on strong in “Man of the People,” his primary reaction is worry, not passion.

 Profound examples of respect and boundary-setting don’t just come when one or the other is out of their right mind.
 In “Violations,” we see a flashback wherein there appears a real possibility of things getting physically heated, but when Deanna speaks up in a moment of clarity, that’s the end of the interlude.

-Even with their history, especially with their history, no means no, and if there’s anything an audience could stand to learn from a pair of favorite characters, it’s that kind of respect for a partner’s agency and autonomy.
+Even with their history, especially with their history, 'no' means 'no,' and if there’s anything an audience could stand to learn from a pair of favorite characters, it’s that kind of respect for a partner’s agency and autonomy.

 Communication, thoughtfulness, deference, closeness when wanted and space when needed are all things that can challenge real-life couples.
 And these things are rarely portrayed this boldly on television.
 Riker and Troi set an example of an equal and enduring partnership.Their wedding, their transfer to the Titan, the promise of a happy future for these characters was precisely the resolution I needed to be wholly satisfied with The Next Generation’s years of storytelling.

-And when Star Trek made good on that promise 18 years later with Captain Picard’s arrival on Nepenthe finding the Riker/Troi marriage happy and intact, even though they’ve dealt with much loss and heartache of their own, it felt both profound and significant.
+And when Star Trek made good on that promise, 18 years later with Admiral Picard’s arrival on Nepenthe finding the Riker/Troi marriage happy and intact, even though they’ve dealt with much loss and heartache of their own, it felt both profound and significant.
 As a now-grown fan with a happy marriage of my own, it is exceptionally satisfying to see these two beloved characters still together and thriving.

 Romantic longevity is a rare commodity in major pop culture franchises of late.
 Most often, when we check in with beloved pairs from decades past, we find a quagmire of tragedy and sorrow.
-But Star Trek gave us the opposite by once again doing what Star Trek does best.
-By giving Will and Deanna a happy and lasting life together, the franchise gave us all a dose of optimism, proving that the foundations of trust, respect, care, and understanding are still the underpinnings of any successful relationship.
+But Star Trek gave us the opposite by once again doing what Star Trek does best; by giving Will and Deanna a happy and lasting life together, the franchise gave us all a dose of optimism, proving that the foundations of trust, respect, care, and understanding are still the underpinnings of any successful relationship.

 May they, and we, live happily ever after.